Jcanno/best-queue/README.md

 - options.cb:

-	- **description**:  the callback when a task finished, it receives one Array what is the result of this task.
-You can `Pause`、`Add` the queue, of cource, you can do something else like check the result and filter it
+	- **description**:  the callback when a task finished, it receives one Array what is the result of this task and an instance `Queue`.
+You can `Pause`、`Add` the queue, of cource, you can do something else like check the result

 	- **type**: `Function`